chauncey/svndiff2html/README.rst

 svndiff2html
 =============

+:Info: Svn diff parser
+:Author: chauncey

-Take a diff string from svn and spiff it up with pygments and output an html page.
+Take a diff string from svn st, spiff it up with pygments and output an html page.

 TODO